darrenCWJ/EmeritusCapstone/model_card.md

 Outline any trade-offs of your model, such as any circumstances where the model exhibits performance issues.

-- As the dataset expands, both SVM and RandomForest will take a longer time in computation as these models are computationally expensive and also will take a longer time to run due to the hyperparameter tuning function as gridsearch.
+- As the dataset expands, both SVM and RandomForest will take a longer time to retrain, as these models are computationally expensive and also will take a longer time to run due to the hyperparameter tuning function as gridsearch.